 Childhood is supposed to be fun.
 As parents, we want our children to have fun as kids, but we also have an obligation to protect them—from themselves as well as the irresponsibility of others.
 I have to admit that my kids, being the children of a personal injury attorney, had it a bit rough.
-They learned very early on that if they were going to spend the night at a friend’s home—or even just get dropped off for a party or play date—the other kid’s parents were going to get questioned first.
+They learned very early on that if they were going to spend the night at a friend’s home—or even just get dropped off for a party or play date—the other kid’s parents were going to get questioned first the same way most would interview a babysitter before leaving the kids in their charge.

 Below are some of the questions I used with my kids and an explanation for them.

 Parental supervision is probably the most overlooked and assumed thing asked about.
-How much supervision you require may be a factor of the kid’s age, the number of kids present, and other potential issues in the home.
+How much supervision you require may depend on the kid’s age, the number of kids present, and other potential issues in the home.
 But you need to ask the parents this question.
 You would be surprised how many times you will learn that the parents “have to be gone briefly” to pick up another child or run an errand.
 That brief moment may turn into hours if things do not go as planned.

 How many kids will be there?